Logo

 Step 1 – Portal configuration

-Before setting up monitoring, configure your Google Cloud Platform project details in the Code Cube portal.
+Before setting up monitoring, configure your Google Cloud Platform project details in the Code-Cube.io portal.

 1.1 Enable Cloud Run monitoring